Sure Dividend

 Ecolab’s many competitive advantages include scale, a strong reputation among its customers, and innovation.
 Ecolab serves more than 1 million customer locations spread across more than 170 countries.
 The company is not afraid to spend significant resources on research and development of new products and services.

-Management refers to R&D spending as its “innovation pipeline”.
-Ecolab often spends more than $1 billion on the innovation pipeline.
-Due in large part to this R&D spend, the company’s number of patents exceeds 9,000.
+Management refers to R&D spending as its “innovation pipeline.”
+Ecolab often spends more than $1 billion on this pipeline.
+Due in large part to this R&D spending, the company has more than 9,000 patents.

 Ecolab’s R&D investments and intellectual property help the company stay ahead of the competition.
-Ecolab’s R&D investments have created an incredibly strong business, one that can hold up very well even during economic downturns.
+These investments have created an incredibly strong business that can hold up very well even during economic downturns.

 For clear evidence of Ecolab’s competitive advantages, look no further than its performance during the Great Recession:

 Ecolab’s growth during the Great Recession was truly remarkable.
-Not only did the company generate positive earnings growth in each year of the recession, but in three of those years, it achieved double-digit earnings growth.
+Not only did the company generate positive earnings growth in each year of the recession, but it achieved double-digit earnings growth in three of those years.

 Valuation & Expected Returns

 The stock is in danger of experiencing a contraction of the valuation multiple, which would negatively impact total returns.
-Ecolab’s dividend is not likely to represent a large portion of total returns.
-This is because the current dividend yield is just 1.0%.
+Ecolab’s dividend will not likely represent a large portion of total returns.
+This is because the current dividend yield is just 0.9%.
 This is lower than the average dividend yield of the S&P 500 Index.

 A breakdown of potential five-year returns is as follows:

-We expect that Ecolab will offer a total annual return of 2.0% through 2029.
-Basically, we expect that valuation headwinds are quite likely going to wear down most of the company’s potential returns that would emerge from its earnings and dividend growth prospects.
+We expect Ecolab to offer a total annual return of 0.2% through 2030.
+Valuation headwinds are likely to wear down most of the company’s potential returns from its earnings and dividend growth prospects.

 While Ecolab is an attractive dividend growth stock due to its high rate of dividend increases, it is not as appealing for income investors or value investors.